sendblue-api/sendblue-api.github.io/docs/intro.md

 ---

 ## Disclaimer
 Sendblue is still a very young project in its early beta stage.
 It is by no means feature-complete and there are likely still some issues with the API.
+That being said, every time you use this API, you are helping it grow and improve, so thank you :)

 If you discover a bug, please raise an issue [Here](https://github.com/sendblue-api/sendblue-api.github.io/issues "Sendblue Repository"), and if there are other issues please [Tweet](https://twitter.com/JerschowNikita "Twitter") at me.

 ## Features